Why are you here?

 Hierarchy of difficulty

-Varied according to study, not detailed in this review
+Varied according to study, not

 Feedback to client

-Varied according to study, not detailed in this review
+Varied according to study, not

 Other comments

-Authors commented that these details were often underspecified in the studies examined, making replication difficult
+were often underspecified in the studies examined, making replication

 How were baseline performance and outcomes measured?